Dry Eye Diagnosis and Treatment with Spectrum Eye Physicians

 - difficulty wearing contact lenses

-If you begin experiencing any of these signs or symptoms, we encourage you to schedule an appointment with one of our optometrists to begin determining the cause of your eye dry and the best course of treatment.
+If you begin experiencing any of these signs or symptoms, we encourage you to schedule an appointment with one of our eye doctors to begin determining the cause of your eye dry and the best course of treatment.

 Treatments We Offer

 A wide range of treatments, medications, procedures, and modifications are available to treat dry eye and reduce its symptoms.
-Our optometrists will first perform a comprehensive eye exam and discuss your symptoms, work environment, and home environment to pinpoint the exact cause of your dry eyes to determine whether the condition is environment-induced or possibly related to MGD.
-Depending on the determined cause of your dry eyes, our optometrists will recommend and discuss with you the administration of any combination of treatments deemed necessary to improve your condition.
+Our eye doctors will first perform a comprehensive eye exam and discuss your symptoms, work environment, and home environment to pinpoint the exact cause of your dry eyes to determine whether the condition is environment-induced or possibly related to MGD.
+Depending on the determined cause of your dry eyes, our eye doctors will recommend and discuss with you the administration of any combination of treatments deemed necessary to improve your condition.
 Our list of dry eye treatments includes:

 - Medications: medicated eye drops (Restasis, antibiotic, and/or steroidal) and oral antibiotics